Skip to content

 Let’s walk through three levels of engagement scoring – starting with the basic level.
 If you’ve never used lead or engagement scoring in an email campaign tool before, this is where to start.

-• Add points for any actions: all web, email, or online community interactions.
+• Web, email, or online community interactions.

-• Subtract points for unsubscribes.
-They’re indicating they don’t want to receive email or digital content from you.
-Subtracting points can also be a way to account for inactivity or when your member has taken an action that means they don’t want to receive more content from your organization.
+• Subtracting points can also be a way to account for inactivity or when your member has taken an action that means they don’t want to receive more content from your organization.

 • Score on repeated activity or frequency.
 For example, add points after they’ve clicked through 10 emails, or maybe they’ve posted in your online community 3x in one month.